nus-cs2113-AY2122S1/ip/docs/README.md

 ### Delete all Task

-Delete all tasks from list.
+Deletes all tasks from list.

 Command Format: `clear`